Churn Rate

 At 10% monthly churn, LTV is €500.
 If CAC is €400, the ratio is 1.25:1 — barely profitable, with no margin for product, support, or ops costs.

 At 2% monthly churn, LTV is €2,500.
-Same CAC = 6.25:1 ratio — a healthy, scalable business.
+Same CAC = 6.25:1 ratio — a healthy, scalable business with room to invest aggressively in growth.

 The path to a fundable unit economics story is often churn reduction, not new customer acquisition.
+A 3:1 CAC:LTV ratio is generally the minimum threshold for sustainable SaaS growth; 5:1+ is considered strong.

 What Causes Churn